noidea2009/tetris_isu/README.md

 ## Current Issues
 1. slow loading time into game
 2. Inaccurate spin detection
+3. cannot do imperial cross setup
-3. audio mismatch and latency
+5. audio mismatch and latency
-4. Odd behaviour when DAS = 0ms
+6. Odd behaviour when DAS = 0ms
-5. unexpected drift(block drfits to the oppsite direction of input)
+7. unexpected drift(block drfits to the oppsite direction of input)
 > Issue 4 might be a skill issue, if it persists even under slower DAS & ARR, please tell me.

 ## Guides